VodKatitten/FightBackCybercrime/readme.md

 At the moment only the generators for fake email, fake password and fake user credentials exist to generate e.g. fake database dumps or other fake data to take the piss out of ciminals on the internet who looking for stolen data.

 ## How to use the generators
-The generator for fake data is located in the **fakedatagenerator** folder.
+The generator for fake data is located in the **FakeDataGenerator** folder.

 You can choose between
 * EmailGenerator